Alexmhack/web_modals/README.md

 # Testing
 Refresh the browser and you will see the cookie button and info, refresh the browser again, this time you will not see the cookie bar.

+# Creating scroll condition
+If a user visites your website and starts reading article, then we would want to suggest him more articles that are related to the current one but only if the user has shown interest in that current article, this thing can be achieved with scroll condition

+If the user has scrolled more than 60% of the article than we will show him more articles.

+Goto automation > condition and then create a new rule named Scroll 60% condition and select type = Scroll % equals 60 and then save.